pjh-github/london-marathon-data/README.md

 # Why

-A substantial amount of duplicate work has been done on the scraping and analysis of the London Marathon data.
+A substantial amount of duplicate and difficult-to-reuse work has been done on the scraping and analysis of the London Marathon data.
 This repo will hopefully reduce that going forwards.

-Some examples of the cellular work that has been completed can be seen below.
+Some examples of cellular work that has been completed can be seen below.

 * https://github.com/Ben-Jamin-Griff/LondonMarathonAnalysis
 * https://github.com/eastc5/London_marathon_results_scraper